 Blackfen School has procedures for dealing with allegations.
-The procedures should make it clear that all allegations should be reported straight away, normally to the head teacher.
+The procedures should make it clear that all allegations should be reported straight away, normally to the head teacher or to the Designated Safeguarding Lead.
 The procedures should also identify the person, often the chair of governors, to whom reports should be made in the absence of the head teacher, or in cases where the head teacher themselves are the subject of the allegation or concern.
 Procedures should also include contact details for the local authority designated officer (LADO) responsible for providing advice and monitoring cases.
 This will protect students in their learning environment and teachers and other staff in their workplace.